linode/docs/docs/guides/development/concepts/data-structure/index.md

 - **Ease of use**: Some data structures are easy for inexperienced programmers to implement and use.
 For simple internal applications without stringent performance requirements, it is usually better to use straightforward structures.
 - **Permanence**: Transient information that should not be saved might be stored in an efficient manner.
 Stored data is best handled using a data structure that promotes easy access.

 A decision about what data structure to use is often based on several factors.
 In many cases, there is not one perfect choice.
-Here are a couple of examples demonstrating how a data structure can be chosen.
+Below are a couple of examples demonstrating how a data structure can be chosen.

 If all items from an unordered list must be read and later processed once, then an array is an effective and simple choice.
 Arrays are quite fast in this context, they can scale, and they are easy to use.

 However, if the relationships between these items are of great significance, then the more complicated graph data structure is the only reasonable choice.
 Graphs are designed to illustrate the connections between items in a fast and memory-efficient manner.
 Unfortunately, they are one of the more complicated data structures and it takes some practice to effectively use them.

-## Concluding Thoughts about Computer Data Structures
+## Conclusion

 The definition of a data structure is "a data format that helps developers organize, manage, and store information".
 Computer data structures are described by the relationships between the items, the operations supported by the structure, and the actual values of the items.
-Developers often create new data structures and algorithms for an application, but many structures are built in to the main programming languages.
+Developers often create new data structures and algorithms for an application, but many structures are built into the main programming languages.

 Some data structures are linear.
 This means the items are arranged in sequential order.
-Others are non-linear, in which the relationships between the items is important.
+Others are non-linear and should be used when the relationships between items is important.
 The most widely-used data structures include arrays, stacks, queues, records, trees, graphs, linked lists, and hash tables.
 There are many factors involved in choosing a data structure to use.
 However, memory use, performance, and ease of use are the most important.
-For a more complete definition of the various data structures, consult the documentation for your favorite programming language.
+If you'd like to try out some of the data structures discussed in this guide, visit our documentation library's [Python section](/docs/guides/development/python/).
+This section includes guides on various primary data types and linear data types in Python.